redis/redis-doc/docs/management/security/index.md

 ## Authentication

 Redis provides two ways to authenticate clients.
+The recommended authentication method, introduced in Redis 6, is via Access Control Lists, allowing named users to be created and assigned fine-grained permissions.
+Read more about Access Control Lists [here](/docs/management/security/acl/).

-The first method is enabled by editing the **redis.conf** file, and providing a database password using the `requirepass` setting.
+The legacy authentication method is enabled by editing the **redis.conf** file, and providing a database password using the `requirepass` setting.
 This password is then used by all clients.

-Redis 6 introduced the concept of Access Control Lists, allowing named users to be created and assigned fine-grained permissions.
-Read more about Access Control Lists [here](/docs/management/security/acl/).

 When the `reuirepass` setting is enabled, Redis will refuse any query by unauthenticated clients.
 A client can authenticate itself by sending the